 Near East Palatka in Putnam County, Florida — The American South (South Atlantic)

 Location.
-29° 37.829′ N, 81° 35.288′ W. Marker is near East Palatka, Florida, in Putnam County.
-Marker is on U.S. 17, on the right when traveling south.
+29° 37.815′ N, 81° 35.31′ W. Marker is near East Palatka, Florida, in Putnam County.
+Marker can be reached from U.S. 17 south of Caca Road, on the right when traveling south.
+This marker is located in a wayside park on the property of a FPL (Florida Power & Light) substation.
+It is in the back of the park and nearly impossible to see from the highway.
+However, there is a large sign provided by FPL identifying the park that is very visible.
 Touch for map.
-This marker is in front of a wayside park on the property of a FPL (Florida Power & Light) substation.
-Another historic marker--Rollestown--is within the wayside park, about 100 yards to the west.
 Marker is in this post office area: East Palatka FL 32131, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Rollestown (within shouting distance of this marker); The Spirit of the American Doughboy (approx. 2.6 miles away); Veterans Memorial Plaza Basil C. Pearce Jr. USS Tang Memorial (approx. 2.7 miles away); Putnam County High School Band WWII Memorial (approx. 2.7 miles away); Woodmen of the World Vietnam Memorial (approx. 2.7 miles away); City of Palatka Florida 9/11 Memorial (approx. 2.8 miles away); Bronson-Mulholland House (approx. 2.8 miles away).
+At least 8 other markers are within 3 miles of William Bartram Trail (within shouting distance of this marker); The Spirit of the American Doughboy (approx. 2.6 miles away); Veterans Memorial Plaza (approx. 2.7 miles away); Basil C. Pearce Jr. USS Tang Memorial (approx. 2.7 miles away); Putnam County High School Band WWII Memorial (approx. 2.7 miles away); Woodmen of the World Vietnam Memorial (approx. 2.7 miles away); City of Palatka Florida 9/11 Memorial (approx. 2.7 miles away); Bronson-Mulholland House (approx. 2.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on June 5, 2018.
 This page originally submitted on June 10, 2012, by Ray King of Jacksonville, Florida.
-This page has been viewed 686 times since then.
-Last updated on June 21, 2012, by Harry Gatzke of Huntsville, Alabama.
-Photos: 1, 2, 3, 4, 5, 6. submitted on June 10, 2012, by Ray King of Jacksonville, Florida. • Craig Swain was the editor who published this page.
+This page has been viewed 585 times since then.
+Last updated on June 22, 2012, by Glenn Sheffield of Tampa, Florida.
+Photos: 1, 2, 3. submitted on June 10, 2012, by Ray King of Jacksonville, Florida. • Craig Swain was the editor who published this page.